PaloAltoNetworks/google-cloud-multi-hub-tutorial/README.md

-1. Traffic from the internet to an application in the `spoke1` VPC network, is distributed by an external TCP/UDP load balancer to the VM-Series untrust interfaces (`NIC0`).
+1. Traffic from the internet to an application in the `spoke1` VPC network, is distributed by an external load balancer to the VM-Series untrust interfaces (`NIC0`).
 The VM-Series inspects and forwards the request through `NIC2` to the application in `spoke1`.
    * If the internet request is destined to an application in the `spoke2` VPC network, the VM-Series translates the traffic through `NIC3` to the application in `spoke2`.
-2. Traffic from `spoke1` to the internet is routed to the internal TCP/UDP load balancer in the `hub1` network.
-Traffic from `spoke2` to the internet is routed to the internal TCP/UDP load balancer in the `hub2` network.
+2. Traffic from `spoke1` to the internet is routed to the internal load balancer in the `hub1` network.
+Traffic from `spoke2` to the internet is routed to the internal load balancer in the `hub2` network.
 Then, the VM-Series inspects and forwards the traffic through its untrust interface (`NIC0`) to the internet.
-3. Traffic between spoke networks is routed to the internal TCP/UDP load balancers in each hub network.
-The VM-Series inspects and forwards the traffic through its hub network interfaces, `NIC1` and `NIC2`.
+3. Traffic between spoke networks is routed to the internal load balancers in each hub network.

 ## Requirements